aws/amazon-documentdb-odbc-driver/README.md

-# Open Distro for Elasticsearch ODBC Driver
+# Amazon Timestream ODBC Driver

-ElasticsearchODBC is a read-only ODBC driver for Windows and Mac for connecting to Open Distro for Elasticsearch SQL support.
+TimestreamODBC is a read-only ODBC driver for Windows and Mac for connecting to Amazon Timestream.

 ## Specifications